xdrpp/stc/stc.1.md

 # DESCRIPTION

-The Stellar transaction compiler is a command-line for creating, viewing, editing, signing, and posting Stellar network transactions.
+The Stellar transaction compiler is a command-line tool for creating, viewing, editing, signing, and posting Stellar network transactions.
 It is intended to be integrated into shell-scripts, or to create test transactions without the ambiguity of higher-layer wallet